 Why Choose EPC Group for Power BI Outsourcing

-With 28+ years of enterprise Microsoft consulting and Microsoft Gold Partner status, EPC Group is the outsourcing partner Fortune 500 companies trust for Power BI and business intelligence projects.
+With 29 years of enterprise Microsoft consulting and Microsoft Solutions Partner status (former Microsoft Gold Partner 2016–2022), EPC Group is the outsourcing partner Fortune 500 companies trust for Power BI and business intelligence projects.
 Our team includes the author of the bestselling Microsoft Press book on Power BI, alongside certified data engineers, DAX specialists, and BI architects with cross-industry experience in healthcare, financial services, manufacturing, and government.
 We have delivered 500+ Power BI implementations and provide both project-based engagements and long-term managed BI services.

 Need Power BI Expertise?
 Let's Talk.